Anomaly Scoring

 • Early blocking

-If using a native Core Rule Set installation on a web application firewall, these settings are defined in the file crs-setup.conf.
+If using a native CRS installation on a web application firewall, these settings are defined in the file crs-setup.conf.
 If running CRS where it has been integrated into a commercial product or CDN then support varies.
 Some vendors expose these settings in the GUI while other vendors require custom rules to be written which set the necessary variables.
 Unfortunately, there are also vendors that don’t allow these settings to be configured at all.

 Anomaly Score Thresholds